Python-Markdown/markdown/docs/extensions/code_hilite.md

 ## Syntax

-The CodeHilite extension follows the same [syntax][] as regular Markdown code blocks, with one exception.
+The CodeHilite extension follows the same [syntax][] as regular (indented) Markdown code blocks, with one exception.
 The highlighter needs to know what language to use for the code block.
 There are three ways to tell the highlighter what language the code block contains and each one has a different result.

 !!! tip
     The format of the language identifier only effects the display of line numbers